netlify/netlify-lambda/README.md

 This is what you should do if you are just using Netlify Dev without `netlify-lambda`.

+> 💁Check [this commit](https://github.com/sw-yx/gatsby-netlify-form-example-v2/commit/a9d803af3435268e77a045424c0e1250c4d62a38#diff-b9cfc7f2cdf78a7f4b91a753d10865a2) for an example of how to add `netlify-lambda install` in just two lines to fix your functions install issues.

 If you're using `netlify-lambda serve` or `build`, however, you will want to run this install on the _source_ folder rather than the _dist_/netlify.toml functions folder, so you should run it with the same exact folder name as with those other commands:

 ```bash